jordiferm/hyperspace-navigator-lib-cpp/README.md

 #endif
 ```

-# TODO
+# Assumptions
+## We don't use any NDimension array lib
-* Describe why not used NDimension array libs like:
+We haven't used any NDimension array C++ lib like:
   * https://www.cs.cornell.edu/~saeed/lite/html/group__array.html
   * or Eigen: https://eigen.tuxfamily.org/index.php?title=Main_Page
   * or https://ndarray.github.io/ndarray/ndarrayTutorial.html

+The reason why is that HyperSpace Navigator wants to show how to map a N-Dimension space Domain language in its code.

+## Space representation
+We assume that the N-Dimensional space can be flat represented, like:
   * Assumed array layout in memory: https://eli.thegreenplace.net/2015/memory-layout-of-multi-dimensional-arrays

 # Contributing and License